zack-bitcoin/chorded_gamepad/README.md

 This is based on joy2chord. https://github.com/wirelessdreamer/joy2chord
 If the software in this repository doesn't work for you, maybe try out joy2chord instead.

+There is also a version of this software written in erlang [here](/erlang_version).
+The version in erlang is easier to edit, so more experimentation is happening there, and the good things will be brought back to this stable version in portable C.

 The buttons
 =============